- Background Investigation Questions

 Section 5: Other Names Used: Give other names you have used and the priod of time youused them [for example: maiden name, name(s) by a former marriage, former name(s), alias(es), nickname(s)].
 If the other name is your maiden name, check the "nee" box.

 - Some of the information required for entry in e-QIP and the additional requested forms (OF612, OF306) is frustratingly redundant.
 Can't DPSAC simplify this process?

 You are correct that the OF 612 and OF 306 are redundant and seem burdensome.
 NIH regularly expresses this concern to Office of Personnel Management (OPM) leadership and at meetings with the OPM Training and Oversight Division.

 OPM uses these two forms to validate information in the e-QIP questionnaire.
 Personnel at the Agency and OPDIV level are working hard to have this requirement removed; however, OPM is in charge of the process.

-Note: OPM will soon release an updated version of e-QIP (v.
-3.0) that will enable users to digitally sign certain e-QIP documents.
-This feature will eliminate a number of time consuming and laborious steps.
+Note: OPM has updated e-QIP so that users can digitally sign certain e-QIP documents.
+This feature eliminates a number of time consuming and laborious steps.

 - Why do I need a background investigation?